ethancboone/huntersville-rock-painting/README.md

 1. Push to `main`
 2. Pages deploys via GitHub Actions workflow at `.github/workflows/build.yml`
 3. After the first run, visit the live URL above

+Troubleshooting local run
+- If `jekyll` command is missing, run `gem install jekyll` or always prefix with `bundle exec`.
+- On macOS with Xcode updates, you may need to `brew install ruby` and ensure your PATH uses Homebrew Ruby.

 Acceptance Checks
 - Navigation works on mobile/desktop